fbpx

 How do I create a homeschool rhythm?

-There are a few important steps to create a homeschool rhythm that works for your family.
+A few essential steps exist to create a homeschool rhythm that works for your family.

 1. Observe.
 Take time to observe what happens naturally in your days.